 1. Hire a DBA attorney.

 You should hire an attorney soon after you are injured.
 You only have one year from the date of your injury to file form LS-203 with the DOL.
 Further, from the date you are injured, you will be contacted by the DBA insurer.
+These days Gallagher Bassett and Broadspire handle DBA claims for insurance companies such as Allied World and Starr Indemnity.
+Trust me, Gallagher Bassett and Broadspire and other DBA insurers will hire an attorney.
+You should have one as well fighting for you.
 Having a lawyer communicate with the adjuster or insurance company attorney takes the stress off you so you can concentrate on healing.

 2. Obtain a job.